VRCFury/VRCFury/README.md

 * Add features using the `+` button on the component.
 See the `Feature Modules` section below for information about each type of feature.
 * You're done!
 There's no "building" to do.
 VRCFury will non-destructively update your controllers, VRC menus and params automatically before each upload.

-## How to uninstall

-* `Tools > VRCFury > Uninstall VRCFury`
-* If that doesn't work, or the menu is missing entirely, go into Unity's `Package Manager` tab and remove all the VRCFury packages. **Remove the VRCFury Updater FIRST** so it doesn't try to reinstall the rest.

 ## Feature Modules

 Once you add a VRCFury component to your avatar (or prop), you can add any combination of these feature modules.
 These are in alphabetical order, but one of the most popular is the `Toggle`.